ikepgh/AmiTwitter/README.txt

 INSTALLATION
 -----------

-Just place the binary wherever you'd like on your hard drive.
-The 'data' directory (and its subdirectories) must be in the same directory as the binary file or the program will not run correctly.
+Just place the 'AmiTwitter' directory wherever you'd like on your hard drive.
+Place the <U>enclosed libiconv.ixlibary in your system 'Libs' directory</U>,
+if you don't already have this library.

 REQUIREMENTS
 -----------